 On July 6, the world’s leading cyclists started the Tour de France.
 To perform well, cyclists need power, stamina – and the right equipment.
 Racing bikes are lightweight and durable thanks to components made of high-performance materials, such as Tepex® from LANXESS.

-For the first time in twelve years, the Tour de France kicked off in Germany with the grand départ in Düsseldorf.
-On July 1, the world’s leading cyclists took off in the Rhineland, headed towards Paris.
-Three weeks later, on July 23, the grand finale will take place there on the Champs-Élysées.
+This year the Tour de France starts in Brussel, Belgium.
+Three weeks later, on July 27, the grand finale will take place on the Champs-Élysées in Paris.
 Throughout the 3,500-kilometer-long race, cyclists perform at unbelievable levels and exert power on the pedals.
 That’s what enables the frontrunners, in around 20 to 40 minutes, to exert values of 5.8 to 6 watt per kilogram of bodyweight.
-Something last year’s victor Chris Froome is capable of.
+Something last year’s victor Geraint Thomas is capable of.
 At his weight, that’s the equivalent of 417 watts.